 Health GIS Scholars

-The Health GIS Scholars Program is intended to enhance students’ research and professional development in the area of GIS and health research, cultivate students’ interest in GIS and spatial applications to health research, build the technical and writing skills of students to pursue scholarly publications and reports, and develop scholars in health GIS who go on to make important contributions to the academic, public health, health care, and non-profit sectors.
-Read about the 2021 Health GIS Scholars and their projects below.
-Applications for the 2021 Health GIS Scholars Program are no longer being accepted.
+The Health Health Geographic Information Science (GIS) Scholars Program is intended to enhance students’ research and professional development in the area of GIS and health research, cultivate students’ interest in GIS and spatial applications to health research, build the technical and writing skills of students to pursue scholarly publications and reports, and develop scholars in health GIS who go on to make important contributions to the academic, public health, health care, and non-profit sectors.
+Read about th Health GIS Scholars and their projects below.
+Applications for the Health GIS Scholars Program are no longer being accepted.
 Monitor the Geospatial Core page for future application deadlines.

 Reid DeMass